victorjonsson/jQuery-Form-Validator/README.md

 * Use the attribute data-validation-confirm to declare which input that should be confirmed when using validation=confirmation (issue #112)
 * Validation "required" now supports inputs of type radio
 * $.validateForm is now deprecated, use $.isValid instead
+* Possible to check if form is valid programmatically without showing error messages
+* Select elements can now be validated server-side
+* Cleaned up dialog object
+* Various IE8 fixes
+* Possible to send along parameters to the server when using server side validation
+* Improved/simplified URL validation
+* ... and a whole lot more small improvements

 #### 2.1.47
 * Incorrect error-styling when using datepicker or suggestions is now fixed